Fraternity Movement: Afreen Fatima

 Afreen Fatima is a student leader and National Secretary of Fraternity Movement.
 She is a prominent Muslim voice against the anti-Muslim policies of the Indian government.
-She is pursuing MA in linguistics at JNU, where she also serves as the elected councillor in JNU students' union 2019-20 from the school of Language, Literature and Cultural Studies.
+She studied MA in linguistics at JNU, where she also served as the elected councillor in JNU students' union 2019-20 from the school of Language, Literature and Cultural Studies.
 As a candidate from Fraternity Movement - BAPSA alliance, she strengthened the call of "unity of the oppressed" and raised the issues of representation, discrimination and identity assertion.
 Formerly, she has been the elected president of Women's College Students' Union at the Aligarh Muslim University for the session 2018-19.
 She is known to have actively participated in the anti-CAA protests that started in 2019.
 She faced several days long media trial after a small part of her speech was tweeted by BJP's national spokesman Sambit Patra.